 After the creation of the Economic and Monetary Union, significant amounts of capital started to flow from the core to peripheral countries (Greece, Ireland, Italy, Portugal and Spain) which brought to these countries a long period of economic stability and growth.
-After the outbreak of the global financial crisis, flows of private capital suddenly stopped. forcing these countries to undergo an abrupt adjustment in their external position and public sector balance (Gros and Alcidi, 2015).
-As a consequence of this adjustment, credit becomes hard to obtain, economic activity contracts and debt burdens are heavier against declining available resources what has generated a new period of economic and social turbulence in Europe with high levels of unemployment, low economic activity, business losses, increase of bankruptcies and so on.
+After the outbreak of the global financial crisis, flows of private capital suddenly stopped, forcing these countries to undergo an abrupt adjustment in their external position and public sector balance (Gros and Alcidi, 2015).
+As a consequence of this adjustment, credit becomes hard to obtain, economic activity contracts and debt burdens are heavier against declining available resources what has generated a new period of economic activity, business losses, increase of bankruptcies and so on.